zhyifei/docs.zh-cn/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

             WorkflowStatus.AppendText(msg)

-            'Ensure that the newly added status is visible.
+            ' Ensure that the newly added status is visible.
             WorkflowStatus.SelectionStart = WorkflowStatus.Text.Length
             WorkflowStatus.ScrollToCaret()
         End If